-This way, in order to stand out in such a competitive sector, in addition to be encouraged by the motto “End quality is the most important thing”, I offer honesty, commitment and dedication.
-And, of course, professionalism.
-And this is reflected in requirements that not all the translators meet:
+This way, in order to stand out in such a competitive sector, in addition to be encouraged by the motto “End quality is the most important thing”, I offer honesty, commitment, dedication and, above all, professionalism.

 I have an in-depth knowledge of the languages I translate from.
 This is the only way one can capture certain nuances of the original (sometimes almost negligible) before conveying the correct meaning in the target language.